terror/usernames/CONTRIBUTING.md

 #### Contributing:

-All inactive users in located in the [all.md](https://github.com/terror/usernames/blob/master/all.md) file.
+All inactive users are located in the [all.md](https://github.com/terror/usernames/blob/master/all.md) file.
 You can filter users and submit a pull request to add them to the markdown table as long as they are currently not present in the table.

 Account creation date should be no less than 2012 ~ 8 years.